cogini/elixir-deploy-template/README.md

 ### Set variables

 The configuration vars defined in `inventory/group_vars/all` apply to all hosts in your project.
-They are overridden by variables in more specific groups, e.g.
-`inventory/group_vars/web-servers` or for individual hosts, e.g.
+They are overridden by variables in more specific groups like `inventory/group_vars/web-servers` or for individual hosts, e.g.
 `inventory/host_vars/web-server`.

-These scripts use ssh keys to control access to server accounts, not passwords.
+These playbooks use ssh keys to control access to server accounts, not passwords.
 Ansible uses ssh to deploy the releases, and the `users` Ansible role manages the keys to allow login.

-The `inventory/group_vars/all/users.yml` defines a global list of users and system admins.
+The `inventory/group_vars/all/users.yml` file defines a global list of users and system admins.
 It has a live user (me!), **change it to match your details**:

 ```yaml